maudes/cv/docs/index.md

-Software Product Manager with around 6 years of experience delivering **0→1 and scaled IoT products**.
+Software Product Manager with around 6 years of experience delivering **0→1 and scaled products, including work in IoT and connected systems**.
 Led the Matter connectivity standard at Signify, enabling **1M+ device** compatibility, and built API partnerships with **Google, Amazon, and SmartThings**.

 Works closely with engineering and design teams from problem discovery through initial system design, leveraging backend systems, networking and security fundamentals, and data (Python, SQL) to shape scalable, low-latency, and user-centered solutions.